LaserFR/LaserFR/README.md

 ### 3.1 Prepare for the targeted dataset

+1. prepare the targeted face dataset

     Run `LFWPicker.py`, it will download the [lwf_funneled dataset](http://vis-www.cs.umass.edu/lfw/lfw-funneled.tgz), and generate the I-K dataset, which randomly picks K identities from the LFW dataset. the original LFW dataset and the I-K dataset will be saved in the `data/` folder.
 If the download link does not work, you can manually download the dataset and set the parameter of LFWPicker `dataset_path='path to existing lfw'`.

+2. prepare the attacker dataset

+   We need to take the attackers' original photo wearing the customized glasses, the laser is turned off.
+And then put the images in the `data/attackers`.

-### 3.1 Genenerate laser images
+### 3.2 Genenerate laser images

 Based on the parameters of the targeted camera and the infrared laser used, generate laser images under different laser powers.